heng2j/multigrid/HW3.md

 If you're debugging, you might want to use VSCode's debugger.
 If you're running on Colab, adjust the `#@params` in the `Args` class as per the command-line arguments when running locally.

-If you need more compute Resource, please let me know.
-I can enable Github CodeSpace for limited users see Appendix for more info.
+If you need more compute resource for the competition, please contact the instructor.

 ---
 # Assignment Task Breakdown